Welcomeback to top

 - Micro-roughened – Used on most nitrile and latex gloves, this light texture provides a better grip on tools and small objects.

-- Raised Diamond – Available in our heavy-duty suite of nitrile industrial gloves, this texture has channels between each raised diamond that allow liquids to pass through which enhances the user’s grip on slippery tools.
+- Raised Diamond – Available in our heavy-duty suite of nitrile industrial gloves, this texture has channels that allow liquids to pass through, which enhances the user’s grip on slippery tools.

 Different colored gloves can be helpful for color coding workers or processes.
 Some workplaces use color to differentiate sizes.

 No matter the color, remember that the durability of a glove relies on thickness and texture.
 Even if black gloves look tougher, color does not affect durability.